dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   - messaging
 ---

+# Summary

+Depending on the usecase, it's possible to build a production-grade, near-realtime messaging system on top of just PostgreSQL, foregoing messaging middlewares such as Kafka entirely.
+This will take a certain amount of care, so while it can be simple it might not be that easy.
+After all, you'd be venturing off the beaten path.

+The cost of Kafka and similar software, in terms of operation, complexity and financial overhead is non-negligible, which is what prompted us to look for an alternative.

+We propose an architecture and sample implementation (in Scala) which might be a good fit if

+- You haven't already paid for and invested in a messaging bus
+- You already run PostgreSQL
+- Your throughput requirements are far from Google scale - which, statistically speaking, they are.

+If the above description does not fit your usecase, you might still find this article a useful exploration in system design.

 # Introduction

 I've been out of a contract for a while - tough market, I know - so I was looking for a personal project to brush up on my programming and system design skills, and get idustry-grade experience with Scala 3 as well.